 Dice the veggies kind of small.
 This recipe uses a combination of celery, onions, and fennel.
 Fennel, in case you’ve never had the pleasure of trying it, is similar to celery, but has a slight licorice flavor.
 It may sometimes be labeled as “anise.”
 If you’ve had Italian sausage with those little watermelon looking seeds in it, then you’ll have an idea what fennel tastes like.
 Those are fennel seeds.
 And they are delicious.

-Now, if you are a black licorice hater and think there’s no way you’ll ever add fennel to your stuffing, I beg you to reconsider!
-Fennel has become one of my very favorite veggies, and actually made me not hate black licorice anymore.
-It’s an acquired taste, I know, but it’s very mild in the stuffing and gives it an almost sausage-like taste in combination with the garlic and sage.
+Now, if you are a black licorice hater and think there’s no way you’ll ever add fennel to your stuffing, we beg you to reconsider!
+It’s an acquired taste, but it’s very mild in the stuffing and gives it an almost sausage-like taste in combination with the garlic and sage.

 The veggies need to be sautéed well so they aren’t crunchy in the stuffing.
 The only crunchy things in the stuffing should be the nuts and the browned top and edges.
 The dried fruit adds a lot of natural sweetness.
 Our favorites are dried apricots, cherries, currants, and cranberries.
 Raisins are okay, too, but we usually opt for one of the others.
-I used cherries because they have a nice sweet-tart flavor and they plump up so nicely.
+Cherries re especially good here because they have a nice sweet-tart flavor and they plump up so nicely.
 And cranberries are in just about everything else this time of year (no complaints from me!) so it’s nice to add a new flavor into the mix.

-As far as the liquid goes, I use a high-quality chicken or turkey stock usually.
-You can use what you like.
+As far as the liquid goes, use a high-quality chicken or turkey stock.
 Taste it first to make sure it’s not too salty or bland.
 That way you’ll know if you need to add more or less salt when you’re mixing things up.
-I like the richness of adding a little cream.
+You may also like the richness of adding a little cream.
 If you don’t want to go that direction, you can just leave it out.
 It won’t hurt anything.
 The eggs are there as a binder, they hold the stuffing together.
 But you don’t have to use them either if you prefer not to.

 If the bread you used is extra stale or dry, let the stuffing sit for about 15-20 minutes before you bake to let the bread soak up the liquid.
 There will be a little excess liquid in the bottom of the pan, and that’s okay.